Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

-\textbf{A New Characterization of Phelpsian Statistical Discrimination.} Chambers and Echenique (2021) use the recently-developed language of information design\footnote{Mainly the literature following Kamenica and Gentzkow (2011).} to characterize production and signaling technologies that are conducive to statistical discrimination, at the group level.
-In this language, a population is defined by an underlying productivity distribution (a prior) and a signaling technology.
-A signaling technology (or a signal) is a (perhaps non-deterministic) map between productivity and signal realizations.
-For example, a signal realization could be a grade at a test, and a signaling technology is the map which specifies a distribution of grades that is attained by people of each productivity level.
+\cite{chambersechenique2021} develop a model of statistical discrimination that generalizes the relationship between group-level discrimination and the signaling technology available to different groups.
+Their framework differs from Phelps' in two ways: it permits a general structure to the signals seen by employers about prospective employees' underlying types and allows for a general productive technology that determines the mapping between employees' types and their product to their employing firm.
+In \cite{chambersechenique2021}, a population is defined by an underlying (prior) productivity distribution and a signaling technology.
+A signaling technology is a (perhaps non-deterministic) map between productivity and signal realizations.
+For example, a signal realization could be a grade at a test, and a signaling technology is the map which specifies a distribution of grades that is attained by people of a given productivity level.

-Often, the information design literature, including Chambers and Echenique (2021), equates a signal realization with the posterior distribution that is induced by an observer who sees that signal realization.
-Under this equivalence, the concept of \emph{individual-level} statistical discrimination is moot: two workers with the same signal realization would necessarily induce equal productivity inferences on the employer, and would therefore receive equal wages.
-That being the case, Chambers and Echenique (2021) propose a characterization of \emph{group-level} statistical discrimination.

-In their model, a firm observes a worker's signal realization, as well as their group membership, and forms a posterior about the worker's productivity.
-The firm has a technology, defined by a set of available tasks and, given their posterior about the worker's productivity, the firm matches the worker with a task, and pays them their productive outcome at the chosen task.
-This worker-task matching problem performed by the firm yields potentially nonlinear worker-payment schedules.